deconz-community/ddf-tools/.changeset/serious-mangos-notice.md

 "@deconz-community/ddf-validator": minor
 ---

-Add validation to check the refresh interval against the related binding
+Add validation to check the refresh interval against the related binding (disabled for now)